 None of this is to say that people only work for money or that money is the perfect motivator.
 On the contrary, the rewards from being productive come in many forms.
 Such rewards also add horsepower to the prosperity machine.
 Consequently, the effects of promoting or suppressing those other factors must also be considered.
 That topic, however, must wait for another blog.

 (I also recommend the discussion of income inequality in THIS SHORT VIDEO.)

 - Insightful observations about the benefits of income inequality are delightfully presented in this article, “Surging Wealth Inequality Is A Happy Sign That Life Is Becoming Much More Convenient.”

-***** There is an upper limit, however, to how much can be paid for a particular job.
-Rarely (if ever) would it make economic sense for a company to pay any employee more than the value to the company of said employee’s work.
+[vi] There is an upper limit, however, to how much can be paid for a particular job.
+Rarely (if ever) would it make economic sense for a company to pay an employee more than the value to the company of the employee’s work.

 For an example of what happens to the motivation to create for people at the top end of the incomes, see Stevie Nicks’s comments on the lack of sufficient profit opportunity for successful people who have proven their creativity and abilities.
 See also Mick Fleetwood on the same subject.

 17 thoughts on “Income Inequality Is More Than It’s Cracked Up To Be”

 There are those, such as the Warrens and Sanders of the world, who decry unfair income inequality, stating that the system is rigged.
 If they were correct, then this might discourage people from even trying, which would be a bad thing.
 However, they cite little evidence of this rigged system other than the result itself.